Psykotikism/Mutant_Tanks/README.md

 ```
 - Scenario 2
 ```
+"Game Mode Types" "1" // The plugin is enabled in every Campaign-based game mode.
 "Enabled Game Modes" "coop" // The plugin is enabled in only "coop" mode.
 "Disabled Game Modes" "" // The plugin is not disabled in any game modes.